jreisinger/docs/data/notes/sec/dns-attacks.md

 * DNSSEC - signing of domain names and records to validate their authenticity against any modification by a third part

 ### Traffic analysis

+Volumes of DNS requests

+* a tunnel will create a tremendous amount of DNS requests when transferring a file

+Geographic location

+* if the organization does not conduct business in X country, does it make sense for DNS requests to be going there?

 # More